Angiesemerjian/cse15l-lab-reports/lab4.md

 ```
 command-C, command-V, <enter>
 ```
 The `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` was copied and pasted.
 The commands are Command-C to copy and Command-V to paste.
+These commands compile and run the files to show what their outputs will be, whether its a test that fails or succeeds, or a command in the java file.

 ![Image](Screen Shot 2024-05-22 at 7.18.52 PM.png)